Russia drafts anti-war protesters into military amid nationwide demonstrations: monitoring group - KESQ

 Images and videos show police cracking down on demonstrators in multiple cities, with footage showing several protesters at a demonstration in central Moscow being carried away by the police and authorities in St. Petersburg attempting to contain a crowd chanting “no mobilization” outside Isakiivskiy Cathedral.

 Police detained the protesters across 38 cities in Russia on Wednesday, according to figures released shortly after midnight by independent monitoring group OVD-Info.
-The group’s spokeswoman Maria Kuznetsova said in a phone call with CNN that at at least four police stations in Moscow some of the protesters arrested by riot police were being drafted directly into Russia’s military.
+The group’s spokeswoman Maria Kuznetsova told CNN by phone that at at least four police stations in Moscow, some of the protesters arrested by riot police were being drafted directly into Russia’s military.

 The announced “partial mobilization” would see 300,000 reservists called up, according to Defense Minister Sergei Shoigu.
 Putin said those with military experience would be subject to conscription, and stressed that the decree — which was already signed — was necessary to “protect our homeland, its sovereignty and its territorial integrity.”